Money saving tips allow us to buy what we need and want without spending way too much.

 Stretch Your Meat

-Most money saving tips on food start with looking at the balance of protein to vegetables.
+Most ideas for reducing the cost of your food bill start with looking at the balance of protein to vegetables.

 Protein in most forms, whether meat, cheese or fish, is more expensive than vegetables.

 Therefore you can save money on your groceries if you reduce the amount of protein you buy and eat.

 A 500g pack of mince will be enough for 8 portions of bolognese sauce by the time I have finished stretching it.